brabster/pypi_vulnerabilities/README.md

 I'm performing this initial analysis on package downloads performed on a specific date, August 01 in 2022.
 There's a few reasons for that:

 - The NVD data I'm using is no longer maintained, and only runs up to October 2022.
 - PyPI downloads is a big dataset - the full dataset for this date alone is 152GB.
 Same date in 2023 is 224GB.
-That's expensive to process.
+At $5/TB scanned, that's about a dollar a day to scan one day of the full dataset.
 I can get an idea of what's going on and figure out how to solve the problems that need solving with a relatively small dataset, so I copy just the columns I need for one day with minimal processing to a new table and work from that.

 # Obtaining Safety DB in BigQuery